National History Day

 Under the guidance of a sponsoring teacher, students choose both their subject matter and a vehicle to present their research within the following categories: documentary, exhibition, paper, performance, or website.
 NHD attracts thousands of participants each year, and competitions occur at the regional, state, and national levels.

-The National History Day Georgia Topic Explorer
+The Topic Explorer Has Moved!

 “It is inspiring to research and share untold stories with the public.
 I learned how to do that through National History Day.”